MLCB/mlcb.github.io/index.md

 ## Submission instructions

 New this year we will accept submission in two tracks:

-Research on novel learning approaches in computational biology.
-We encourage contributions describing either progress on new problems or work on established problems using methods that are substantially different from established alternatives.
+1) Research track: abstracts describing research on novel learning approaches in computational biology.
+A strong submission to the workshop typically presents a new learning method that yields new biological insights, or applies an existing learning method to a new biological problem.
+However, submissions that improve upon existing methods for solving previously studied problems will also be considered.
+Examples of research presented in previous years can be found online at http://raetschlab.org:10080/nipscompbio/previous.
+We specially encourage submissions describing work in progress and early results, for generating discussions helpful in shaping the presented work.

-Perspective on important but controversial problems.
+2) Perspective track: position or review papers on important but controversial problems.
 Examples include (but are not limited to) different ways of conceptualizing the supposed dichotomy between interpretation and accuracy, over-interpretation from visual representations of high dimensional data, lack of statistical rigour in inferring conclusions from data and models.

 Researchers interested in contributing should upload an extended abstract of 4 pages (excluding references)    in PDF format to the [MLCB submission web site](https://easychair.org/conferences/?conf=mlcb2019) by Sep 20th, 2019, 11:59pm (PST).
 Submissions exceeding the page limit will be automatically rejected.